Smoked Onions are a game-changer in everything from dips to a topping for burgers. They take little effort but have so much rich flavor.

 Tips for Tender Onions

-If you like a softer texture, after about 2 hours, place the onions on a piece of aluminum foil and add about a tsp of whatever liquid you choose.
+If you like a softer texture, after about 2 hours, place the onions on a piece of aluminum foil and add about a teaspoon of whatever liquid you choose.
 It could be vinegar (apple cider is great), butter, oil, or I used bourbon.
 Then wrap up the foil being careful to seal it well to contain the liquid.
 Then put them back in the smoker.
 The goal is to allow this flavorful liquid to steam cook the onion to your desired doneness while also imparting some additional great flavors.
 The smoke flavor is already permeating through the onion.
 This is just to add a complexity of flavor as well as finish cooking it.
 Let it cook for up to another hour or more until you reach the texture that you desire.

 What Type of Onions Should I Use